n0kk/ahud/README.md

 ###Testimonials

-"*It didn't improve my FPS but it stopped it from dipping.*" -5pike, UGC Platinum Heavy for Land Before Time
+"*It didn't improve my FPS but it stopped it from dipping.*" —5pike, UGC Platinum Heavy for Land Before Time
-"*I switched to ahud and I get even less sleep now.*" -raiden, UGC Platinum Spy for Chill Penguins
+"*I switched to ahud and I get even less sleep now.*" —raiden, UGC Platinum Spy for Chill Penguins
+"*It is a dust-free HUD.*" —Mariposa, UGC Platinum Medic for Chill Penguins